iotblackbelt/EdgeHierarchySolution/README.md

 </code></pre>
 </li>
 <li>Deploy the "Simulated Temperature Sensor" on the downstream edge using the approach as describe here: [https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux#deploy-a-module]</li>
-<li>Setup a route on the down stream device:
+<li>Setup the route on the downstream edge to the EdgeHierarchyModule to ensure all data goes to the upstream IoT Edge:
 <pre><code class="lang-json">{
   "routes": {
     "upstream": "FROM /messages/modules/SimulatedTemperatureSensor/* INTO BrokeredEndpoint(\"/modules/EdgeHierarchyModule/inputs/input\")"